k-jin/patient_data_tools/README.txt

 This script zips every directory within the source directory and writes the compressed directory to the destination directory.
 If there are files in source directory, those are compressed into an "other.zip" file.

+Note: this script does not recurse into directories after the ones found in the root.